-A new fully funded studentship has been added on 1st February.
-It is supervised by Professor Ros Rickaby and is entitled, Optimising elements for life: A probe of the elements for life in the sea (APPELS).
-The closing date is March 18th 2016.
+A new fully funded studentship has become available on 29 February.
+It is supervised by Professor Samar Khatiwala and is entitled Ocean Biogeochemical Optimisation in ESMs (OBOE).
+The closing date is 22 April 2016.
 Please apply via the University of Oxford’s online applications system and select the DPhil course code RD_EG1.
 Further details on the project can be found here.

 NERC Doctoral Training Programme (DTP)

 The University of Oxford expects to have a number of full NERC studentships for 2016 entry as a part of the move to the Doctoral Training Programme .

 In Oxford, these studentships will be available to support research students across the full remit of NERC’s research portfolio, which includes the full breadth of research activities in Earth Sciences.

 These studentships are open to home applicants, or EU applicants who have lived in the UK for three years or longer.